2011priyayadav/mysql-database/Java/Java.readme.md

 ## Variable in Java
 ## What is a Variable in Java?
 *A variable in Java is a named memory location used to store data that can change during the execution of a program.*
+## Rules for Variables
+- Must begin with a letter (A–Z or a–z), dollar sign ($), or underscore (_)
+- Cannot start with a number
+- Cannot use Java reserved keywords (like class, int, new, etc.)
+- Java is case-sensitive: age and Age are different

 ## Example:
 ```java
 int age = 25;